CrawlingHam/DesktopApp/lmae.md

 ##
 ## Data Collected and Usage

-GitGitter requires access to specific data to function effectively:
+GitLogger requires access to specific data to function effectively:

 * **Git Token:** Used to create and update a single repository for commit tracking purposes.
 * **GitHub Username:** Used to identify the user and associate commits with their GitHub profile.
 * **Remote Repository and Files:** Accessed to fetch commit metadata and file change details.
 * **Local Repository:** Analyzed to retrieve commit logs and changes in the current working folder.

-**What GitGitter Does with This Data:**
+**What GitLogger Does with This Data:**

 * **Commit Tracking:**
   * Executes Git commits with user-provided messages.